Decoloniality: Decolonial critique

 Researchers, authors, creators, theorists, and others engage in decoloniality through essays, artwork, and media.
 Many of these creators engage in decolonial critique.
 In decolonial critique, thinkers employ the theoretical, political, epistemic, and social frameworks advanced by decoloniality to scrutinize, reformulate, and denaturalize often widely accepted and celebrated concepts.
 Many decolonial critiques focus on reformulating the concept of modernity as situated within colonial and racial frameworks.
 Decolonial critique may inspire a decolonial culture that delinks from reproducing Western hierarchies.
 Decolonial critique is a method of applying decolonial methods and practices to all facets of epistemic, social, and political thinking.

 Decolonial art

 Decolonial art critiques Western art for the way it is alienated from the surrounding world and its focus on pursuing aesthetic beauty.
 Rather than feelings of sublime at the beauty of an art object, decolonial art seeks to evoke feelings of "sadness, indignation, repentance, hope, solidarity, resolution to change the world in the future, and, most importantly, with the restoration of human dignity."
 Decolonial aesthetics "seek to recognize and open options for liberating the senses" beyond just visual senses and challenge "the idea of art from Eurocentric forms of expression and philosophies of the beautiful."

 Decolonial art may "re-inscribe indigeneity on the land" that has been obscured by colonialism and reveal alternatives or an "always elsewhere of colonialism."
 Graffiti can function as an open or public challenge to colonial or imperialist structures and disrupt notions of a contented oppressed or colonized people.
-This "decolonial turn" gained attention through the work of Brazilian artists in the 1960s, including Mário Pedrosa, Ferreira Gullar, Ana Bella Geiger, Lygia Pape, and Hélio Oiticica, but has been now recognized by artists across the world.